Kiyoshi364/cbor-pl/readme.md

 # cbor.pl

+A prolog library for reasoning about CBOR.
-A simple library for quickly lifting one out of raw bytes without losing any possible representation for CBOR Values.
+The library provides a way of lifting one out of raw bytes without losing any possible representation for CBOR Values.
 Possibly a good foundation for building a higher-level CBOR encoder/decoder.